API Knowledge Base

-So why API Monitoring? after all, you’ve coded your service, API, app or whatever.
+So why API Monitoring? after all, you’ve coded your service, API, app or whatever and why do we need API monitoring for dummies?
 It’s up and running.
 Customers are calling at your door.
 Life should be easy!

 But it isn’t.
 The server goes out.
 People are getting hung up when they try to send you information.
 There are huge lag times.
 Your potential customers get frustrated and go somewhere else.